bevyengine/bevy/release-content/migration-guides/entity_representation.md

 ### Length Representation

-Because the maximum index of an entity is now `NonZeroU32::MAX`, the maximum number of entities (and length of unique entity row colections) is `u32::MAX`.
+Because the maximum index of an entity is now `NonZeroU32::MAX`, the maximum number of entities (and length of unique entity row collections) is `u32::MAX`.
 As a result, a lot of APIs that returned `usize` have been changed to `u32`.

 These include: